What is a lean canvas?

 High Level Concept

-We now come to the beating heart of every business.
-The customers.
-Highlight key demographic, psychographic and behavioural attributes of your customer segment(s) here.
-Go a step further with the help of our customer empathy map.
+Your customers are the beating heart of every business.
+It’s important to have a very clear idea of who your ideal customers are.
+Highlight key demographic, psychographic and behavioral attributes of your customer segment in this section.
+Go a step further with the help of our user persona template and customer journey map.

 Having passionate early adopters will help you achieve viral growth, so identifying who your early adopters will be and how you’ll reach them is key.
 For a lean start-up, this customer segment will also provide valuable early user feedback.

 How do you plan to reach your customers?
 Which channels will you use to connect with your target market?
 Consider the media and channels your key demographic uses, and who they trust: TV news, magazines, social media, influencers or major retailers.

 Which revenue model will you use?
 Depending on your product or service, you may opt for subscriptions, advertising or freemium.
 On top of that, consider what the lifetime value of your product will be, recurring revenue, customer value and gross margins.